nicola-sorace/custom-keycap-generator/README.md

 > Work in progress.
 Contributions welcome!
 >
-> Intended to fit CherryMX switches, but compatibility is not guaranteed.
+> Intended to fit Cherry MX switches, but compatibility is not guaranteed.

 Easily generate custom keycap sets for 3d-printing.
 This is primarily intended for strange key layouts, such as ergonomic or split keyboards, where pre-made keycap sets are hard to find.